top of page

 Tools like Sprout Social and Hootsuite Inbox centralize messages across platforms.
 Customer support tools such as Zendesk and Freshdesk help manage and measure response efficiency, while Intercom enables real-time communication.

-9. Crisis Signals and Reputation Alerts
+9. Crisis signals and reputation alerts

 Online conversations can sometimes reveal early warning signs of potential issues.
 A sudden increase in complaints or negative mentions can signal a developing crisis.